marvinkreis/guut/templates/prompts/debug_prompt_alt_experiments_v3.md

 ## Observation

 In the beginning, please run the code with a debugger script to get a good idea of what is happening in the code.
 Put a breakpoint and print relevant values to find *infected paths* (execution paths where the mutant diverges from the correct code).
+Give a brief explanation about what values you are interested in and why.

-### Example Observation
+### Example Task

 Consider the following example program that implements the sieve of Eratosthenes.
 We will refer back to this later: